Which is very difficult to take a decent picture of

 As the annuals are aimed at younger readers (apparently the Wilfred annual was aimed at younger readers still, it was probably designed for parents to read to their children, whereas this one is for the children to read themselves), they have a lot of colour.
 Though this is 1922, so the full colour pages are limited to a few plates, but many of the others have red spot colour, or blue ink.

 The book begins with a rather long introduction, in which Uncle Dick reminds readers that blackcurrant jam is not good for annuals, and that puppies are likely to think there’s a mouse hiding inside it.
-He also introduces the characters, and thier origins, Pip was apparently a stray dog, Squeak was born on an arctic island near South Africa, and later came to London.
+He also introduces the characters, and their origins, Pip was apparently a stray dog, Squeak was born on an arctic island near South Africa, and later came to London.
 Wilfred was found in a field, having wandered away from his burrow.
-Other characters included Angeline, who is Uncle Dick’s maid, and who looks after the animals, and Bendy, who is a half-fairy girl… apparently!
+Other characters included Angeline, who is Uncle Dick’s maid, and who looks after the animals, and Bendy, who is a half-fairy girl.

 They also meet Santa, who apparently has loads of toys stuck to the outside of his house

-There’s also several text stories, though they’re still quite simple compared to those in “typical” annuals of the period (or the later ‘mixed age’ annuals like Feathers).
+There’s also several text stories, though they’re still quite simple compared to those in “typical” annuals of the period (and the later ‘mixed age’ annuals like Feathers).
 There’s no battles against “savages” in this tale of shipwreck, the only real danger the characters (some boys and girls, not Pip, Squeak and Wilfred) face is their dog getting stuck in a hole.
 They also stumble upon an incredibly convenient Frigate Bird (apparently the South Sea Islands’ version of a Carrier Pigeon) which they use to send for help.

 No “savages”, but the unfortunate racial attitudes of the time are still in evidence.